Search & Seizure Rights in Bakersfield

 and effects, against unreasonable searches and seizures, shall not be

 violated, and no Warrants shall issue, but upon probable cause, supported

 by Oath or affirmation, and particularly describing the place to be searched,

 and the persons or things to be seized.”

 In a case in which the police have abused its authority and violated our

-issues and conducting investigation in order to file a motion to suppress.
+Bakersfield criminal defense attorneys can start conducting an investigation in order to file a motion to suppress.

 A motion to suppress is filed in order to challenge law enforcement’s

 reason for searching you and seizing items they discovered.
 The motion

 requires the District Attorney and the police officers to come to court